neondatabase/website/content/docs/guides/grafbase.md

 }
 ```

-On product/price we will calculate the product price based on the number of visits (interest) in the product.
+In the `product/price` resolver, add the following code, which calculates the product price based on the number of visits (interest) in the product.

 ```graphql
 // grafbase/resolvers/product/price.js